A year is a long time in the world of electricity. A lot happens.

 And when you’re watching the wholesale electricity market like we are, you see it all: the blink-and-miss spikes, the calm plateaus, the short-lived highs and the lingering lows.

 But that’s why we’re in this business.
-Because over that very same year – despite the ups and downs – if you’re buying electricity with Flick at the wholesale price, your long term gains will be in the black.
+Because over that very same year – despite the ups and downs – if you’re buying electricity with Flick on our Freestyle plan and taking advantage of the spot price of power, your long term gains are likely to be in the black.

 So how does it work?

 Approximately 80% of New Zealand’s electricity is harnessed from renewable sources, like wind farms, hydropower stations and geothermal plants.
 By its very nature, that also means that our weather will influence how much electricity these sources generate.
 In short, lots of wind and rain = lots more electricity (there’s always a silver lining!).